-The compensatory element of stock issuances increased from approximately \$2,006 in fiscal 2016 to \$2,397,276 in fiscal 2017, reflecting a increase in Fonar's use of its stock bonus plans.
+The compensatory element of stock issuances decreased from \$2,006 in fiscal 2016 to \$2,397,276 in fiscal 2017, reflecting a decrease in Fonar's use of its stock bonus plans to pay employees and others.

-The higher provision for bad debts of \$477,577 in fiscal 2017, as compared to \$202,000 in fiscal 2016, reflected an increase in reserves for certain indebtedness and some bad debt recoveries in fiscal 2017 by our physician and diagnostic services management segment.
-In addition in fiscal 2017, the Company recorded a provision for bad debts for patient fee revenue of \$16.2 million for the MRI facilities in Florida which bill patients and third party payors directly.
+The higher provision for bad debts of \$477,577 in fiscal 2017 as compared to \$202,000 in fiscal 2016, reflected an increase in reserves for certain indebtedness in fiscal 2017 by our physician and diagnostic services management segment.
+In addition in fiscal 2017, the Company recorded a provision for bad debts for patient fee revenue of \$16.2 million for the four MRI facilities in Florida which bill patients and third party payors directly.
 The three Florida sites managed by HMCA jointly and severally guaranteed the payment of their management fees to HMCA, further securing HMCA's management fee receivables.